At Bay Press

 by David Rotenberg

-The first book in ‘The Shanghai Tetralogy’ City Rising:
+The first book in ‘The Shanghai Tetralogy’ City Rising, From the Holy Mountain:

-City Rising tells the story of two destitute Baghdadi jews who become opium lords - and the battles against the powerful British Opium companies - and the boys’ eventual love of the City at the Bend in the River - Shanghai.
+City Rising, From the Holy Mountain tells the story of two destitute Baghdadi Jews who become opium lords, their battles against the powerful British opium companies, and the boys’ eventual love of the City at the Bend in the River - Shanghai.

 Awards & Reviews